pearl-core/pearl/README.md

 **Note**: For OSX system, the GNU version `sed` and `grep` are automatically imported in `hooks.sh` and can be directly used if needed.

+### The package.conf file
+`package.conf` is meant to contain metadata about the package.
+To simplify the creation of packages, this file is completely optional.
+It contains name of package, description, author, os compatibility, license and more.
+In case you include such information, they may be used to populate the repository file `repo.conf` so that searching for packages will be easier.
+It can be also used to establish dependencies between packages.
+If you do not need such features for your package, just ignore this file.

 ## Create a Pearl package from a local directory ##
 Pearl package system will work even for local directories.
 This is particularly useful